Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Background

-This matrix encodes, ideally, all the gate noise of the Ansatz but none of the readout noise.
-Note that we need to execute $64$ different quantum circuits in total to construct the gate tile assignment matrices --- a number that is independent of the system size (for systems comprised of $6$ or more qubits).
-The full-system readout assignment matrix $\mathbf{A}^{\mathrm{REM}}$ can be approximated as
+Under the working assumptions, this matrix encodes all the gate noise that would be captured in an M0 experiment, but none of the readout noise.
+Note that we need to execute $64$ different quantum circuits in total to construct the gate error tile confusion matrices in tUPS - a number that is independent of the system size (for systems comprised of $6$ or more qubits).
+The full-system readout confusion matrix $\mathbf{A}^{\mathrm{REM}}$ can be approximated as

-where $\mathbf{A}^{\mathrm{REM}}_{q_{n-1}, q_{n - 2}}$ is the $4 \times 4$ two-qubit readout assignment matrix for the last two qubits.
-Thus, the readout error characterization uses the first column REM assignment matrices $\mathbf{A}^{\mathrm{REM}}_{t_i}$ that we construct to determine $\mathbf{A}_{t_i}^\mathrm{gate}$ anyways, and therefore comes at no additional cost in the case of $4 \mid n$ or with only $4$ additional circuits to measure otherwise.
-This means that the complete noise characterization costs at most $(64 + 4) \times K$ quantum circuit measurements, where $K$ is the shot count.
-We choose $K \approx 15,000$ in our work, independent of the system size.
-More details follow in Sec. \ref{sec:computational_details}.
+where $\mathbf{A}^{\mathrm{REM}}_{q_{n-1}, q_{n - 2}}$ is the $4 \times 4$ two-qubit readout confusion matrix for the last two qubits.
+Thus, the readout error characterization uses the first column REM confusion matrices $\mathbf{A}^{\mathrm{REM}}_{t_i}$ that we construct to determine $\mathbf{A}_{t_i}^\mathrm{gate}$ anyways, and therefore comes at no additional cost in the case of $4 \mid n$ or with only $4$ additional circuits to measure otherwise.
+This means that the complete noise characterization costs at most $(64 + 4) \times K$ quantum circuit measurements, where $K$ is the shot count (we explain how we chose $K$ in this work in Sec.~\ref{sec:computational_details}).